Royal Dutch Rowing Federation

 The Royal Dutch Rowing Federation (Dutch: Koninklijke Nederlandse Roeibond, a.k.a.
 KNRB) is the federation of all Dutch rowing clubs.
 It was founded in 1917.

-The federation is a member of the NOC*NSF, and is entitled to nominate candidates and teams to participate in the Olympic Games.
+The federation is a member of NOC*NSF and can nominate candidates and teams to participate in the Olympic Games.

-The headquarters of the Royal Dutch Rowing Federation are located at the Bosbaan in Amstelveen.
+The Federation's headquarters are located at the Bosbaan in Amstelveen.
+The current president, as of 2022, is Seada van den Herik.